ikding/python_code_quality_for_ds/slideshow.md

 * Unit tests: individual functions / classes
 * Integration tests: interface with other systems: database, HDFS, S3 buckets, H2O cluster, etc
-* Functional tests: entire pipelines
+* Functional tests: end-to-end of entire pipelines
 * Golden master tests: outputs generated by a realistic "golden input" do not change as software is updated

 ---